 There are other, less common ways to revamp operations and strengthen business performance and recovery.
 Consider alternative employee compensation models.
 These payment models take a step away from the traditional salary or hourly wage and instead offer dynamic pay options to employees, essentially allowing therapists to earn compensation based on the value they deliver.
 Adopting these compensation models can reduce overall labor costs.
 But more importantly, they often draw team buy-in and encourage collaboration.

 One of the most common alternative compensation models used in the rehab therapy industry is a fixed-pay, performance-based hybrid plan.
-As explained here, this plan “generates a therapist’s total salary from two buckets—base pay and performance-based pay.”
+As explained in this blog post, this plan “generates a therapist’s total salary from two buckets—base pay and performance-based pay.”
 This provides security for the therapist, while allowing the employee to earn more for doing truly stellar work.

 Another common alternative compensation model is a revenue-sharing plan.
 With these plans, therapists are “paid a percentage of the expected revenue from that therapist’s monthly billing.”
 This plan ropes therapists into the business side of things, encouraging them to support the overall success of the practice.